LonelyUlmo/CS457_Project/README.md

         - Prints whatever the server sends to it (everything will be in a json with a "message" varriable.
 It prints the message.)
         - Sends whatever input the user types into the terminal to ther server.
     - The server will handle all the game logic as well as format the messages to be displayed client-side.

+11.28.2024
+- Got the game to work between two clients!
+Handles a whole game.
+- TODO:
+    - handle players leavingearly.
+    - What happens if a third player joins?
+    - Write "help" response
+    - Accept command line args for host and port
+    - Update requriements.txt